-After creating MaxCompute project, the following dialog box is popped up.
-Input Project name, and select the path of MaxCompute console.
+After creating MaxCompute project, the following dialog box is displayed.
+Input project name, and select the path of MaxCompute console.
 (The console must be uploaded first.)
 Then click Finish to confirm.

-- For the introduction of MaxCompute console, see Console.
+- For more information about MaxCompute client, see Client.

 After creating the project, the following directory structure is displayed in the left Package Explorer: